Agricultural

 They are also responsible for assisting local producers in completing Environmental Farm Plans, the application process for Canadian Agriculture Partnership programs, and promoting education and awareness of agricultural programs and services.

-Alberta Agriculture and Irrigation has advised that cases of avian influenza are expected in 2023.
+Alberta Agriculture and Irrigation advised that cases of avian influenza were expected in 2023.

 Please review this letter for more information.